reputage/bluepea/docs/reference/api.md

 }
 ```

-## *Thing* Registration Creation
+## *Thing* Creation

 The *Thing* Registration creation request (POST) creates a data resource corresponding to a given *Thing*.
+This effectively registers the *Thing* with the Indigo service.
 A Thing resource is controlled or owned by an Agent data resource.
 Consequently the *signer* field references the controlling Agent's data resource.
 In other words a *Thing* data resourse is not self-signing.

 In order to create an *Thing* Registration request the client application needs to know the DID of the associated controlling Agent as well have access to the the priviate signing key of that Agent.
 In other words a Thing can only be created by a client application for an Agent controlled by the client application.